jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 made-up, except the voice that awaits
 you underground, that mirror of you soul

 trapped in its eternal dialog.
-It's always behind you,
+It's always behind you
-unseen, fertilizing doubt, nourishing that tree
+fermenting doubt, nourishing that invisible
-of evil that will consume all your dreams.
+tree of evil that feasts on all your dreams.

 ***
 ***